ipfs/ipfs-blog/README.md

 ### To deploy to the live site

-Changes you save in Forestry are written directly to the `staging` branch, including generating a staging preview at https://ipfs-blog-staging.on.fleek.co/.
+Changes you _save_ in Forestry are written directly to the `staging` branch and automatically generate a staging preview at https://ipfs-blog-staging.on.fleek.co/.

 **Once a staged post is ready to go live, please PR `staging` to `main` using [this handy shortcut](https://github.com/ipfs/ipfs-blog/compare/main...staging?expand=1).** *Note that if multiple posts are in-flight in staging and only one is approved to go live, your PR may need some massaging by a reviewer.*